 - Build an internet data base of “at-risk” cultural heritage, both tangible and intangible, such as archaeology, architecture, antiquities, holy sites, manuscripts and books, handicrafts, folklore and other forms of cultural identity;

 - Digitize vulnerable cultural heritage in order to extend access to scholars, students and the general public;

 - Document and publicize activities that threaten vulnerable physical or non-physical cultural heritage, especially on sites protected under international law;

 - Revive moribund UN Resolutions on Jerusalem and encourage their re-injection into negotiations;

 - Sponsor research on the protection and restoration of cultural heritage resources through international conferences and publications;

-- Enlist support of community institutions to ensure the sustainability of restoration projects;
+- Enlist support of community institutions (national heritage and community based) to ensure the sustainability of restoration projects;

 - Advocate on behalf of significant and endangered cultural heritage.